(Disclosure: Some of the links below may be affiliate links)

 The same is true for funds that only invest in companies of some sizes.
 For instance, some funds are invested only in small companies.
 This is also a bet on which companies are doing to do best.
 And you should avoid bets!
 You need to bet on the entire market.
 It is the safest bet.

 You will need to decide in which countries you want to invest.
 If you live in a vast country like the United States, you can invest only in your country.
 But if you live in a tiny country like Switzerland, it is best to diversify across many countries.

-If you have bonds in your portfolio, I recommend that you only invest in bonds from your country in your currency.
+If you have bonds in your portfolio, I recommend only investing in bonds from your country in your currency.
 The idea of bonds is that they will reduce the volatility of your portfolio.
-If you had currency risks to that, you lose some of the advantages of bonds.
+If you add currency risks to that, you lose some of the advantages of bonds.